goofacz/smile/README.md

 # Simulator for Methods of Indoor Localization

-SMILe allows analyzing and evaluating arbitrary indoor localization methods utilizing time measurements.
-Project is a framework that [OMNeT++](https://omnetpp.org/) and it's heavily utilizes other OMNeT++ framework - [INET](https://github.com/inet-framework/inet).
+SMILe allows analyzing and evaluating arbitrary indoor localization methods based on time measurements.
+Project is a framework built on top of [OMNeT++](https://omnetpp.org/) and heavily utilizes [INET](https://github.com/inet-framework/inet).

 ## Installation